 Annual notice of change

-Each September, Medicare sends out the Annual Notice of Change (ANoC).
-This document explains the upcoming plan amendments and may help a person decide on changes they want to make during the OEP.
+Each September, Medicare sends out the Annual Notice of Change.
+This document explains the upcoming plan amendments and may help people decide on changes they want to make during the OEP.

-During the Medicare Advantage OEP from January 1–March 31, a person can change from an Advantage plan to original Medicare, as long as they are already enrolled in Medicare Advantage.
+During the Medicare Advantage OEP from January 1st to March 31st, a person can change from an Advantage plan to original Medicare, as long as they are already enrolled in Medicare Advantage.

-A person call also switch between Advantage plans, or enroll in a Part D prescription drug plan.
+A person can also switch between Advantage plans or enroll in a Part D prescription drug plan.

-A person can use this online tool to find out if they qualify for a SEP.
+A person can use this online tool to see if they qualify for a SEP.

 Original Medicare

 During a SEP, a person can enroll in original Medicare if they are eligible because they are insured with a union, or through a group health plan.
-A person is also eligible if they are employed or their spouse is employed.
+They are also eligible if they are employed or their spouse is employed.

 Advantage plans or Part D

-A person can make changes to their Medicare Advantage plans or to their Part D prescription drug coverage during a SEP, in the following circumstances:
+A person can make changes to their Medicare Advantage plans or to their Part D prescription drug coverage during a SEP in various circumstances, such as when they:

 5-star special enrollment

 Medicare assigns performance ratings to plans based on performance and quality.
-The ratings vary between 1–5 stars, with five stars being the best rating.
+The ratings vary between one and five stars, with five stars being the best rating.

-A person can change to a 5-star plan only one time, between December 8–November 30.
+A person can change to a 5-star plan only once, between December 8th and November 30th.

-Depending on the changes a person makes during enrollment periods, there could be associated costs or penalties.
+Depending on the changes a person makes during enrollment periods, there could be costs or penalties.
+Late enrollment penalties are added to a person’s monthly premium, they are not a one-time fee.

-For example, if a person chooses to switch from an Advantage plan with drug coverage to a 5‑star Medicare Advantage plan without drug coverage, they may receive a Part D late enrollment penalty if they have to wait until their next enrollment period to get the coverage.
+For example, if a person changes from an Advantage plan with drug coverage to a 5‑star Medicare Advantage plan without drug coverage, they may receive a Part D late enrollment penalty if they have to wait until their next enrollment period to get the coverage.

-If a person does not enroll during their IEP, they may receive a late enrollment penalty if they enroll during the OEP.
+A person may also receive a late enrollment penalty if they do not enroll during their IEP and instead enroll during the OEP.

 Part A late enrollment penalty

-Most people receive premium-free Medicare Part A because they have paid sufficient quarters.
-However, if a person has to pay for Part A, and does not get it when they are initially eligible, they may receive a penalty.
+People may receive premium-free Medicare Part A if they have paid sufficient quarters.
+However, if a person has to pay for Part A and does not get it when they are initially eligible, they may receive a penalty.

 Part B late enrollment penalty